GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The tools we use have a profound and devious influence on our thinking habits, and therefore on our thinking abilities.
+> ### With testing, I know straight away when I added a bug.
+That lets me fix the bug immediately, before it can crawl off and hide.
 >
-> ~ *Edsger W. Dijkstra*
+> ~ *Martin Fowler*

 ---
 ## 🏎 Quick Facts